ajnsit/prank/guide/src/advanced/startup_event.md

 # Startup event

-The initializer code snippet of Trunk will emit an event when the WebAssembly application has been loaded and started.
+The initializer code snippet of Prank will emit an event when the WebAssembly application has been loaded and started.

 ```admonish note
 This event is independent of the initializer functionality.